Dave864/rshell/src/README.md

 	//is the same as
   	char *first_token = "Root";

+#####Parsing multiple times(Why we use NULL)

-  This is all well and good but it still does not explain why in the first example, `NULL` was used in subsequent uses of `strtok` instead of the string being parsed.
+  We now know the basics of how `strtok` works, but we still do not have an explanation for why in the first example, `NULL was used instead of the string in subsequent uses of `strtok` when parsing out the next several tokens.
 What were to happen if we did not do that?
   Look at this program

 	 #include <iostream>